 Kids changed all that.
-Of course we still try to steal away a few hours every few weeks or months to have a night out together in a nice restaurant but often if we want to eat out it involves taking our kids with us, particularly if we are away from home which we will be on our annual summer holiday shortly.
+Of course we still try to steal away a few hours every few weeks or months to have a night out together in a nice restaurant but often if we want to eat out it involves taking our kids with us, particularly if we are away from home.

-For some the notion of bringing kids to a restaurant is filled with dread and fear.
+For some, the notion of bringing kids to a restaurant is filled with dread and fear.
 It is just not worth the hassle.
 However, we have always given it a shot and are now at a point where we are very comfortable going to most restaurants with the kids.
-Of course it has gotten easier as they have aged.
-There are however a few tips that have helped us along the way and while the thoughts of eating out with the kids is on my mind I thought I would share them here.
+Of course, it has gotten easier as they have aged.
+There are, however, a few tips that have helped us along the way and while the thoughts of eating out with the kids are on my mind I thought I would share them here.

 1. Find family friendly restaurants